50 Interesting & Fun Facts About Kentucky State to Discover

 The "Thunder Over Louisville" kicks off the derby

-The Kentucky Derby itself may be 3 days of horse racing, but the festivities begin 3 weeks before the horses hit the track.
+The Kentucky Derby itself maybe three days of horse racing, but the festivities begin three weeks before the horses hit the track.
 To kick off the event, there's an explosive fireworks display called the "Thunder Over Louisville."

 As one of the largest firework displays in the country, it can be seen lighting up the sky for miles around.
 Over the years, it's become so popular that races, concerts, and other events have started taking place around the day of the display.